GabrielJones646/rapture-website/ext/content/imports.md

-Rapture doesn't shy away from using imports and implicits extensively, simply for the reason that they offer a well-scoped, declarative programming style, which offers great power in writing concise, boilerplate-free code.
-The usage may be controversial for the lack of explicitness around which imports impact which method calls, but as much as possible, simple conventions and clear naming are used to minimize potential for confusion.
+Rapture doesn't shy away from using imports and implicits extensively, simply for the reason that they offer a well-scoped, declarative programming style, which gives us much power in writing concise, boilerplate-free code.
+The usage may be controversial for its lack of explicitness around which imports impact which method calls, but as much as possible, simple conventions and clear naming are used to minimize potential for confusion.